acloudcenter/cisco-macro-tool-for-powershell/README.md

-## Cisco Macro Tool PowerShell
+## Cisco Macro Tool For PowerShell
-The Cisco Macro Tool PowerShell is a script-based tool designed to manage macros on Cisco systems.
+The Cisco Macro Tool For PowerShell is a script-based tool designed to manage macros on Cisco systems.
 The tool offers three primary functions: uploading Pexip OTJ macros, uploading .js macros, and removing macros.
 Each function generates logs to help you keep track of operations and any issues that may arise.

 ## Features
 - Upload Pexip OTJ macros: Upload and manage Pexip OTJ macros from ZIP files.